 You have decided now is the best time for you to get your full driving licence but your not sure where to start the process.
-I will give you a step by step guide from how to apply for your provisional driving licence up to the all important passing your driving test.
+I will give you a step by step guide from how to apply for your provisional driving licence up to the all-important passing your driving test.
 I will keep this guide simple and as easy as possible to follow.
-But if their is anything you don’t quite understand just remember I am only a freephone call away.
+But if there is anything you don’t quite understand just remember I am only a free phone call away.
 It’s all free advice which will help your pocket as well.

 Provisional Driving Licence